Want to grow your business? Keep Your Customers Close, and Your Prospects Warm

 In January 2018, Mark Zuckerberg announced he wanted to shunt ads out of the Facebook feed.
 He wanted Facebook to return to its roots.
 It would again become a place full of family photos, cat videos, and continual outrage.

 Marketers panicked.
+That could make 2.6 billion users unreachable.
 How would they reach their customer base without ads in the news feed?

 Smart marketers didn’t panic.
 They still had their email list.
 Reaching their customers was as easy as hitting ‘send’.

 86% of consumers want monthly promotional emails from favourite companies.
 15% would like daily emails.

 We advocate automated emails rather than scheduled newsletters.
 But that’s a lot of consumers who want contact with the brands they use.

 So how can you improve your email marketing to benefit your customers and your prospects?

 Keep Your Friends Close, and Your Customers Closer

 You’re in the market for an expensive piece of software.
 After speaking to several salespeople at different companies you feel well-informed.
 You could recite their different features in your sleep.